Search our comprehensive guide to find out how to dispose of specific items.

 Shredded paper can be bagged up and placed in the red landfill bin.
 Shredded office paper should not be placed in the yellow recycling bin as it will not be processed.
 Loose shredded paper is messy and potentially hazardous, please do not place loose shredded paper into any of the household bins.

 Food-soiled paper towel can go into red landfill bin.
-All other paper towel, especially exposed to chemicals, can be placed into the red landfill bin.
-Paper towel should not be placed in the yellow recycling bin as it will not be processed.
+Clean paper towel can be placed in the yellow recycling bin.

 Food-soiled paper towel can go into red landfill.
 All other paper towel, especially exposed to chemicals, can be placed into the red landfill bin.
 Paper towel should not be placed in the yellow recycling bin as it will not be processed.